enthusiastic-js/form-observer/docs/form-validity-observer/integrations/react.md

 }
 ```

-Due to React's unique re-rendering system, if you're using the `autoObserve` utility in a component that is expected to re-render, then you might need to memoize its returned `ref` callback to have consistent results.
+Due to React's unique re-rendering model, if you're using the `autoObserve` utility in a component that is expected to re-render, then you might need to memoize its returned `ref` callback to have consistent results.
 In functional components, you can memoize the callback with `useMemo` (or `useCallback`).
 In class components, you can effectively "memoize" the callback by assigning it to the class instance during its instantiation.

 ```tsx
 import { useMemo, Component } from "react";